Tly1001/sei-project-one/README.md

 To change the game song uncomment the current video in the index.html, then uncomment one of the other videos.

+The first project is to **a grid based game** using **HTML/CSS and vanilla Javascript**.

+### Technical Requirements

+Brief:

+* Time given - 8 days.
-This is my first project in General Assembly written with HTML/CSS and vanilla Javascript.
+* Written in HTML/CSS and vanilla Javascript.
+* Create a div grid-based game.
+* Display a game in the browser.
+* Design logic for win and lose state.

+---

+## Concept

 I was apprehensive at first to take tetris as it was supposedly one of the most difficult in terms of technicality.
 However, I am very glad I did now.
+I chose tetris and based the asthetic design on the recently released 'Tetris effect', using background music, visuals and effects to elevate actions as well as give it a real videogame like feel.

+## Technologies Used

+* HTML
+* CSS
+* JavaScript

+---

+## Walk-Through

+### Home menu

 <!-- Grid system -->
 The grid is consisted of 20 arrays (y-axis), each with an array of 10 (x-axis).
 This makes it a 20 x 10 of 200 cells, each with their own datasets of positions.